Fabian295/cdn-stand-alone-setup/README.md

 ### Set up
 This project will be accomplished with CDN's for React, ReactDOM annd Babel.
 I have an other project which does everything from scratch.
-In that project we will be setting up Webpack(bundler) , Gulp(taskrunner) and Babel(transpiler) completely really get to know what is underfrom scratch, so will be in full control and really get to see what is going on under the hood without "create-react-app".
+In that project we will be setting up Webpack(bundler) , Gulp(taskrunner) and Babel(transpiler) completely from scratch.
+This way we will be in full control and really get to see what is going on under the hood, without "create-react-app".

 ### The CDN's which we will be using
 Besides the CDN for React and ReactDOM, we will be also using the CDN from Babel.